"We are extremely proud of our Legacy that began in 1908 when Mr. Smith opened his doors in Smithsboro."

-In 2014, The United Methodist Village was proud to announce the opening of Pathway Rehabilitation Center on its South Campus.
+In 2014, The United Methodist Village was proud to announce the opening of Pathway Rehabilitation Center.
 Pathway Rehabilitation Center is a state of the art Rehab-to-Home Center featuring Private Rooms, Private Dining, a Private Kitchenette, Concierge Service, and much, much more.
-Today, rehab services are offered at both our North and South campuses.

-Our history doesn’t end there!
 The need for nursing care continued to grow.
 In order to accommodate this need, Wesley Center was built in 1967, and Dycus Center in 1974.
-The United Methodist Village identified the need for Alzheimer’s care in 1990, and as a result added on a 28-bed Alzheimer Unit.
+The United Methodist Village identified the need for Alzheimer’s care in 1990.
+As a result, Auten Center was opened.

 In order to meet the growing demand for Independent Living, the United Methodist Village built and acquired a number of apartments, cottages and houses called Southern Meadows.
 In 1994, Southern Meadows Estates, an ndependent living apartment complex, was built.

 The United Methodist Village-North Campus, a beautiful 98-bed Skilled Nursing Facility, was purchased in 2004.
 In 2010, a 6-bed Assisted Living was added to North Campus.

 Our ministry began over 100 years ago.
 In 1908, H.H.
 Smith offered his 20 room home on 6 lots in Smithboro, Illinois for the Methodist Conference to start an “Old Folks Home”.
 In addition, Mr. Smith donated $3,000 to start the home.
 Tragically, in 1915, the Smithboro home burned.
 Everything was destroyed, but not one resident was harmed.